marie-yau/Air-Sampler/user_manual.md

 - The file name must be ```<sampler ID>_config.txt```.
 For example, if the sampler has ID 90, its configuration file is ```90_config.txt```.
 - No additional lines (blank lines included) are allowed anywhere in the file.
 - The headers for the lines (```Numbering mode```, ```Bag numbers to valve pin numbers```, etc) have to be exactly in the same format as listed below.
+- The headers can be in any order.
 - There may be white spaces in the beggining and in the end of each line.
 - The line below the ```Bag numbers to valve pin numbers``` line must be in format ```<bag number 1> : <GPIO number 1>, ..., <bag number n> : <GPIO number n>```.
 For example, ```1: 19, 2: 4, 3: 22```.
 All whites spaces on this line are ignored.